Library and information scientist

 A library and information scientist, also known as a library scholar, is a researcher or academic who specializes in the field of library and information science and often participates in scholarly writing about and related to library and information science.
 A library and information scientist is neither limited to any one subfield of library and information science nor any one particular type of library.
-These scientists come from all information-related sectors.
+These scientists come from all information-related sectors including library and book history.

+University of Chicago Graduate Library School

+The University of Chicago Graduate Library School was established in 1928 to grant a graduate degree in librarianship with an emphasis on research.
+The program expanded the concept of librarianship, focused on scientific inquiry and established it as a domain for scientific study.

+In The Spirit of Inquiry: The Graduate Library School at Chicago, 1921-51 Richardson reviewed the history of the School and its impact on the discipline.

 Bibliometric mappings

 Bibliometric methods have been used to create maps of library and information science, thus identifying the most important researchers as well as their relative connections (or distances) and identifying emerging trends related to LIS publications within the field.